Do you ever think you might have left your heart in a place you once lived? I used to think I left my heart in East Texas among all those pine trees.

-I am sitting here digging through my online photos trying to find a certain one.
-Country Woman contacted me weeks ago and they want to do a feature on my decoupaged cabinets in the kitchen.
+Country Woman magazine contacted me weeks ago.
+They want to do a feature on my decoupaged cabinets in the kitchen.

 Have you ever felt that way about a place?
 A place that just wound its way into your heart somehow?